 The College offers more than 100 majors, minors, and concentrations to about 1,000 active learners, including 37% international and domestic students of color.
-Students represent 31 states and territories as well as 16 countries.
+Students represent 31 states, territories and 16 countries.

 The College proudly celebrates and values the principle of inclusive excellence.
 In accordance with the institution's 2021 Strategic Plan, Lycoming College has committed to recruiting more faculty and staff from historically underrepresented groups with the recognition that doing so advances institutional excellence.
 The College is committed to fostering an inclusive campus community supporting all faculty, staff and students.
-Lycoming College is an equal-opportunity employer.
+Lycoming College is an equalopportunity employer.